jamesaustinmiley/Installation/README.md

 <h2>Installation Steps</h2>

 <p>
 On Microsoft Azure, create a Resource Group named osTicket.
 Next, create a Virtual Machine named osticket-vm that will be a part of the osTicket Resource Group.
 Select the same Region from the creation of the Resource Group.
 Under Image, you will select the operating system that will be utilized by the Virtual Machine (Windows 11 Pro, version 25H2).
-Under Size, you should select an option that has 2 vcpus so that there will be plenty of processing power, memory, and storage capacity to utilize (Standard_D2s_v3 - 2 vcpus, 8 GB Memory).
+Under Size, select an option with 2 vCPUs to ensure sufficient processing power, memory, and storage capacity (Standard_D2s_v3 - 2 vCPUs, 8 GB Memory).
 Set up a Username and Password that will be associated with the VM and confirm that you have an eligible Windows license.
 </p>
 <p>
 <img src="https://imgur.com/WitlT1o.png" alt="Resource Group Creation"/>